Skip to content

 Weaknesses:

-• Larger Model Size: Models like RTDETRv2-x have a larger parameter count and FLOPs compared to smaller YOLO models, requiring more computational resources.
+• Larger Model Size: Models like RTDETRv2-x have a larger parameter count and FLOPs compared to smaller YOLO models, requiring more computational resources and CUDA memory during training and inference.

-• Inference Speed: While real-time capable, inference speed might be slower than the fastest YOLO models on resource-constrained devices.
+• Inference Speed: While real-time capable, inference speed might be slower than the fastest YOLO models on resource-constrained devices, particularly on CPU.

 Ideal Use Cases